← Back to ResourcesBreed Guides

 Why does Greyhound skin tear so easily?

-Almost no subcutaneous fat layer.
+Almost no fat layer under the skin.
 Cuts other dogs shrug off need sutures.
-Supervise rough play, watch fences, first aid kit essential, ER for larger tears.
+Supervise rough play, watch fences, stock a first aid kit, head to the ER for larger tears.

 Different flea/tick medication for Greyhounds?